On noncommutative extensions of linear logic: Variations of the logic

-A sequent $\Gamma$ is derivable in ScMLL+Mix iff some its decoration is derivable in ScMLL+Mix sequent calculus iff some its decoration is derivable in the cut-free ScMLL+Mix sequent calculus. $\Box$ \et
+ScMLL+Mix is a conservative extension of MLL+Mix.
+A sequent $\Gamma$ is derivable in ScMLL+Mix iff some its decoration is derivable in ScMLL+Mix sequent calculus iff some its decoration is derivable in the cut-free ScMLL+Mix sequent calculus. \end{thm}